Alimamy Sesay

-Alimamy Sesay (born April 24, 1987) nicknamed Orkomie, is a Sierra Leonean international footballer currently playing as a midfielder for East End Lions in the Sierra Leone National Premier League, the top football league in Sierra Leone.
+Alimamy Sesay (born April 24, 1987), nicknamed Orkomie, is a Sierra Leonean footballer currently playing as a midfielder for East End Lions in the Sierra Leone National Premier League, the top football league in Sierra Leone.

-Profile
+Biography

 Sesay, commonly known by his nickname Orkomie was born and raised in Bo, the second largest city in Sierra Leone, to Temne parents.
 Between 2001 and 2003, Sesay was rated as one of the best teenage footballers in Sierra Leone.
 He joined top Sierra Leonean football club Kallon in 2001 at the age of 16.
 During his first season in the Sierra Leone National Premier League, he was named the best young player in the league under the age of 23 and among the best players overall.
 Sesay helped Kallon win their first Premier League championship in the 2006 season and also played for them in the 2006-2007 CAF Champions League.